tolvumadur/Reverse-Engineering-Class/Spring24/Assignments/Assignment0.md

 ## System Isolation

 In this course, you will be statically and dynamically analyzing malware.
 This means that you will actually run the malware, or parts of the malware.
 It is essential that this malware be isolated.
 The main technique reverse engineers use to protect ourselves and others is isolation.
 We isolate the malware from interacting with the hardware of our actual computer by analyzing it inside a virtual machine.
-We will be extra careful in this course and investigate these malware samples targeting Windows on virtual machines running on a Linux-based, type-2 hypervisor.
+We will be extra careful in this course and investigate these malware samples targeting Windows on virtual machines running on a Linux-based hypervisor.

 ## Network Isolation